 Nearly 70 school principals and representatives attended the ceremony.

-For more than 30 years, Edexcel has been proud to offer qualifications in Hong Kong, originally as the University of London School Examinations Board and more recently as Pearson/Edexcel.
-This ceremony was an opportunity to thank some of the more long-standing centres and to welcome some of the newer centres in Hong Kong.
+For more than 30 years, Edexcel has been proud to offer qualifications in Hong Kong, China, originally as the University of London School Examinations Board and more recently as Pearson/Edexcel.
+This ceremony was an opportunity to thank some of the more long-standing centres and to welcome some of the newer centres in the city.

 Edexcel is owned by Pearson, the world's leading learning company, and offers internationally recognised qualifications as well as testing to schools, colleges, employers, training providers and other places of learning.
 Edexcel qualifications are designed to be relevant to local needs and provide students with structured progression into employment or higher education.
 Edexcel academic qualifications taken internationally include GCE AS/A levels, International GCSEs and GCSEs.
 Edexcel qualifications are offered by more than 5,400 schools, colleges and employers worldwide and engage over 1.7 million learners annually.